justin-atwell/solidityExamples/README.md

 ## Introducing Linea

 This quick tutorial is designed to get you up and running on the Linea network with as little work as possible.
-In the three secionts below I hope you'll see just how easy it is to get up and running on Linea.
+In the three secions below, I hope you'll see just how easy it is to get up and running with little effort.

 1. Create an Ethereum account and setup Metamask for Remix
 2. Configure Remix